SSWConsulting/SSW.Rules.Content/rules/architecture-diagram/rule.md

 ### Tip 9: Tip 9 – Where to store Diagrams?

-Standardizing where your organisation stores architecture diagrams is important to ensure a consistent experience amoung developers.
+Standardizing where your organisation stores architecture diagrams is important to ensure a consistent experience among developers.
 There are a few options depending on which source control you use:

 Azure DevOps
 * [Wiki edited via the repo](https://docs.microsoft.com/en-us/azure/devops/project/wiki/publish-repo-to-wiki?view=azure-devops&tabs=browser) (recommended)